 Back to school means back to business for your little ones (even if they are not going anywhere)!

 The business I’m talking about is the business of making art.
 Artwork piles take up precious real estate in your NYC apartment.
-If you are like me, you encourage and love the creativity but aren’t so into the clutter.
+If you are like me, you encourage and love creativity but aren’t so into the clutter.

 Here are a few of my favorite ways to create space and organizational solutions surrounding your child's inner artist.